 The country is famous for having a family first approach and indeed, moms and babies in Italy are treated like royalty, people falling over themselves to accommodate you.

 I am Italian, but I live in Ireland now and visited Italy as a tourist when my first born was just 6 weeks old and then again when my second baby was 5 months old.

 We have also been to Italy with the kids many other times but that first experience stayed with me: that first vacation in Italy with my baby was relaxing, easy and magical and sealed Italy as one of our favorite destinations of all.

-This doesn’t mean there are no challenges: some aspects of Italy are not baby frienlyu however, all you need is to be prepared, know what to expect and be equipped with practical travel tips.
+This doesn’t mean there are no challenges: some aspects of Italy are not baby friendly (facilities, mostly!).
+However, all you need is to be prepared, know what to expect and be equipped with practical travel tips.